-The destructive and life-threatening forces of tsunamis are well known globally, as demonstrated by the 2011 Tohoku, Japan event that resulted in 15,868 killed and another 2,848 missing (as of August 8, 2012; Goto and others, 2012).
-Most (92.4%) of these deaths were due to drowning (Government of Japan Cabinet Office, 2011).
 The Oregon coast is similarly exposed to large megathrust subduction zone earthquakes, capable of generating catastrophic tsunamis (Witter and others, 2011).
 Verification for such events is recognized in the geologic record, with evidence of at least 19 megathrust earthquakes (>8.5 Mw) over the past 10,000 years (Goldfinger and others, 2017, 2012; Priest and others, 2009; Satake and others, 2003; Witter and others, 2012).
 The most recent tsunami generated by a large subduction zone earthquake on the Oregon coast occurred on January 26, 1700 (Atwater and others, 2005).
-Goldfinger and others (2017) estimated the conditional probability of an earthquake on the Cascadia subduction zone (CSZ) at \sim 16-22% in the next 50 years; a partial rupture of the CSZ impacting the southern Oregon coast has a conditional probability of \sim 37-43% (Goldfinger and others, 2017).
+Goldfinger and others (2017) estimated the conditional probability of an earthquake on the Cascadia subduction zone (CSZ) at \sim 16-22% in the next 50 years; a partial rupture of the CSZ impacting the southern Oregon coast has a conditional probability of ~37-43% (Goldfinger and others, 2012).
 Because many communities on the Oregon coast have large numbers of people, residences, and businesses located in the tsunami zone, there is a high potential that the next great earthquake and tsunami will result in many fatalities, catastrophic destruction of local infrastructure, and lasting damage to Oregon's economy.
-The objective of this report is to perform an analysis of community exposure to tsunami inundation, providing estimates of infrastructure damage and casualty estimates for Clatsop County on the northern Oregon coast.
+The objective of this report is to perform an analysis of community exposure to tsunami inundation, providing estimates of infrastructure damage and casualty estimates for Lincoln County on the central Oregon coast.
 In providing such information, we address a specific need expressed in the 2013 Oregon Resilience Plan, to document the "who," "what," and "where" in terms of population exposure, building damage and socioeconomic impacts (OSSPAC, 2013).
+The overall approach presented here follows comparable efforts undertaken for Clatsop and Tillamook Counties (Allan and others, 2020a,b).

 Following the 2011 Tōhoku, Japan tsunami, the Federal Emergency Management Agency (FEMA) commissioned an effort to standardize quantification of tsunami impacts (FEMA, 2013), later refined and incorporated into FEMA's Hazus framework (FEMA, 2017).
 Hazus is a geospatial information system (GIS) software model that produces loss estimates for earthquakes, floods, hurricanes, and tsunamis based on state-of-the-art scientific and engineering risk analyses and knowledge.
-Critical inputs needed by Hazus includes a wide variety of tsunami modeling, engineering, and societal information, including earthquake ground motion and ground deformation, tsunami inundation, flow velocities and flow depths, and building inventories and population demographics.
+Critical inputs needed by Hazus includes a wide variety of tsunami modeling, engineering, and societal information, including earthquake ground motion and ground deformation, tsunami inundation, flow velocities and flow depths, building inventories, and population demographics.